ICA-IT/ica-clean-profiles-setup/README.md

 When the shortcut is executed, a cleaning scripts will be saved in the specified folder on the server.

+Note: This script expects the WIDECHAR compile option to NOT be set when compileing cleanprofiles.c.
+I.e, it expects the input to the second stage to be a 8 bit ascii file.
+If you desire to use the WIDECHAR option, delete the conversion from wide to 8 bit from this script.

  Note: For help depolying the cleaning script using opsi, see:

        git@github.com:ICA-IT/ica-clean-profiles.git